hellmarbecker/virtual-background/README.md

   4. Set up window capture in OBS

 The asynchronous version continues to render new frames while it waits for the mask to be generated.
 Thus you get smooth movements of the live image, but the mask always lags behind.

+## Next steps to improve this

+- Better integration with OBS
+- Try it out on the Mac
+- Is there a faster way to generate the mask, that does not require nVidia graphics?
+Downsample for mask generation?